Types Of Health Plans

 Other Government Health Plans

 The state and federal government provide lower cost health coverage for certain people through public health programs.
 This includes the Indian Health Services, Peace Corps, CommonHealth, HealthyStart and other programs.
 You may call 1-800-841-2900 to learn more about these programs.

 Beware of Unlicensed Health Plans

-Shopping for health insurance can be overwhelming.
-Remember, if the plan sounds too good to be true, it probably is.
+When choosing a health plan, it is important to consider the differences between your options.
+Some plans provide more generous coverage, while others could leave you responsible for high medical bills.
+Shopping for health insurance can be overwhelming, but remember, if the plan sounds too good to be true, it probably is.

 Do not buy a discount plan as an alternative to health plan coverage.
-Discount plans do not pay anything toward your medical claims.
+Discount plans charge a monthly fee in exchange for access to health care services at a reduced fee.
+These plans are not insurance and do not make any payments when you need health care services.
 Instead, they allow you to get a discount off of some of your medical charges.
 Discount plans may look like a cheap health plan, but they are not health insurance and they do not meet your Massachusetts "individual mandate" requirement for health coverage.
 You should check with your doctor or local pharmacist to ask whether you will receive any real savings before you give your money or your personal information to anyone offering health care discounts.

 |Read the Fine Print Before Choosing a Health Plan|

 Always take a close look at plan benefits and limitations before you sign up or pay any fees.
 That way you can see in advance if the plan is right for you and your family.
 Ask what benefits the plan does and does not cover, what benefits have limits; ask whether the plan covers your prescription drugs; ask where you can view a list of the health care providers in the plan's network.